Polymer/polymer/PRIMER.md

 <a name="computed-properties"></a>
 ## Computed properties

 Polymer supports virtual properties whose values are calculated from other properties.
-Computed properties can be defined in the `propertyConfig` object by providing a `computed` key mapping to a computing function.
+Computed properties can be defined in the `properties` object by providing a `computed` key mapping to a computing function.
 The name of the function to compute the value is provided as a string with dependent properties as arguments in parenthesis.
 The function will be called once (asynchronously) for any change to the dependent properties.

 ```html
 <dom-module id="x-custom">